 In addition to rising sea levels, this melting will also cause a change in weather patterns.

-NASA's James Hansen, the world's foremost climatologist warns that "If the world allows a substantial fraction of the Greenland ice sheet to disintegrate, all hell breaks loose for eastern North America and Europe."
+NASA's James Hansen, one of the world's leading climatologists, warns that "If the world allows a substantial fraction of the Greenland ice sheet to disintegrate, all hell breaks loose for eastern North America and Europe" (Source).

 As temperatures increase, sea levels will rise directly because of a phenomenon known as thermal expansion.